I once had an idea for a song with a really catchy melody. I wish I could share it, but the truth is, it’s been lost forever.

 What Capturing Lightning Means

-Ideas are like lightning—sudden, brilliant, and gone in a flash.
+Ideas are like lightning: sudden, brilliant, and gone in a flash.

 They strike when you least expect it, lighting up your mind with a quick surge of possibility.
 One moment, you’re inspired; the next, you’re left trying to retrace a path that’s already faded.

 Capturing lightning means treating those moments with urgency and respect.
-It’s not about chasing perfection—it’s about being present and prepared.
+It’s not about chasing perfection.
+It’s about being present and prepared.
 Because you can’t control when inspiration hits.
 But you can be ready to hold onto it.

 How to Capture Lightning